 Who am I?

 I'm Peter Forrest and I helped update the latest HRP guide (2nd edition, first published in 2009 and most recently re-printed in 2016).
-You'll find me credited on page 11.
+You'll find me name-checked on page 11.

 Better than Joosten?